hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 2. Lower tail dependency means the two random variables are likely to have small values together.
 This is much stronger in general compared to upper tail dependency, because stocks are more likely to go down together than going up together.

-3. Frank and Gaussian copula do not have tail dependencies at all.
+3. Frank and Gaussian copulas do not have tail dependencies at all.
 And Gaussian copula infamously contributed to the 2008 financial crisis by pricing CDOs exactly for this reason.
    Frank copula has a stronger dependence in the center compared to Gaussian.